 Chemistry, B.S. - Environmental Chemistry

-The graduation requirements are listed below.
-In addition, students select free electives to reach 120 credits overall required for the degree.
-The department website provides an overview of the program, admission requirements for the major (when applicable), faculty biographies, learning outcomes, and careers: https://www.southernct.edu/academics/chemistry/programs
+The program course outline and graduation requirements for this catalog year are listed below.
+To graduate, a minimum cumulative GPA of 2.0 must be achieved, and a total of 120 credits is required.
+This total includes both the required courses for the program and any free electives selected.
+The department website provides an overview of the program, admission requirements for the major (when applicable), faculty biographies, learning outcomes, and careers: https://www.southernct.edu/academics/chemistry/programs.

 GENERAL EDUCATION REQUIREMENTS (46 Credits)